EugeBr/eugeBr/README.md

 - Banking System -- [GitHub](https://github.com/tv-track/tv-tracker)

-  Java application for managing day to day banking operations, developed using Spring Maven, and data is stored in a MySQL database.
+  Backend Java application for managing day to day banking operations, developed using Spring Maven, and data is stored in a MySQL database.

 ## 📊 GitHub Stats